FAQUpdatedThursday April 30, 2020 byBELLINGHAM AYFC REGISTRAR.

 How much does it cost to join?

-Our 2018 fees will be $175 for one child, $200 for two with a $225 family maximum.
-An early bird discount is available if you register prior to May 15th.
+Tackle Football and Cheer are $175 for one child, $125 for the second or third child and $100 for the fourth child.
 A $35 volunteer buy-out fee will be added at check out but will be refunded, in cash, on the day you volunteer in the concession stand or on the fields.

 Do you offer scholarships?